cyberalmamun/Windows-Event-Logs-THM/README.md

-# 🪵 TryHackMe – Windows Event Logs
+# 🪵 TryHackMe – Windows Event This repository documents my hands-on experience from the [TryHackMe room: Windows Event Logs](https://tryhackme.com/room/windowseventlogs).
+The room focuses on using **Windows Event Viewer** for analyzing logs that are critical for incident response and blue team operations.

 ---